-Elections have taken place and all our reps are ready to meet.
+Elections take place in the Autumn term and then our reps are ready to meet.
 We meet every few weeks.
 Our Eco-Council are committed to reducing waste and saving energy throughout the school.
-Last Year we were awarded our silver Eco-Schools award.
+In 2015, we were awarded our silver Eco-Schools award.

 Put up a new notice board to inform all pupils of our projects and activities.